FJNel/HA_COS216/APIdoc.md

 Manages drone inventory and operations for Couriers.

 ### Drone Actions:
 - `create`: Adds a new drone to the system.
 You can specify drone attributes when creating a drone.
-If you don't, default values (usually NULL) will be used
+If you don't, default values (usually NULL) will be used.
-- `update`: Modifies drone properties
+- `update`: Modifies drone properties as specified in the request object
 - `get`: Retrieves all drone information.
 If the user is a customer, only drones associated with their orders will be returned.
 If the user is a courier, all drones will be returned.
 You can specify an `order_id` to return only that drone's information (for a customer, that drone must be associated with one of their orders to be returned)
+- `move` along with a `direction`: Couriers can easily move a drone by specifying a `drone_id` along with a move direction.
+This will automatically move the drone `0.0001` degrees in that direction by default (the API will automatically change the `latest_latitude` and `latest_longitude` attributes according to the move direction.
+You can speficy the distance that the drone moves in the specified direction by adding a `distance` (in degrees) to the request object.
+When you use `move`, the drone that you move's attributes will be returned by the API.

 #### Parameters:
 | Parameter | Required | Description | Valid Values |